Submission guidelines

 1. Submit a placeholder finding using the audit submission form, with a non-specific title (e.g. "Potentially sensitive issue")

-• Do not disclose the parent / third party name within the body of the finding issue.
+* **Do not** disclose the parent / third party name within the body of the finding issue.

-• Do include a hash of the issue
+* **Do** include a hash of the issue

-• Name of audit, and
+* Name of audit, and

-• Brief summary of the situation (e.g. "I've disclosed a finding to the parent project and am awaiting response.
+* Brief summary of the situation (e.g. "I've disclosed a finding to the parent project and am awaiting response.
 I've submitted a placeholder submission for the C4 audit in the meantime.")

 It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.

-Use of writing assistance software, ChatGPT/LLM output, etc
+## Use of writing assistance software, ChatGPT/LLM output, etc

 As a professional audit platform, Code4rena's bar for a satisfactory submission is that it is **as good as one might find in a professional audit report.**

-We are aware this privileges native English speakers as online translation services can result in unclear wordings; therefore, a submission should not be marked as unsatisfactory purely based on grammar and spelling which does not interfere with a judge's ability to understand the submission.
+A submission should not be marked as unsatisfactory purely based on grammar and spelling which does not interfere with a judge's ability to understand the submission.

 Judges must make the best decision they can regarding quality and understandability of findings.

-Automated findings considered known issues
+## V12 findings considered known issues

-Constant variables
+## Constant variables

-For in-scope contracts, all constant variables should be assumed to be mainnet settings, unless otherwise indicated in the audit repo README.
-Errors regarding constant variables configured using testnet values will, however, be graded as QA (Low Risk) at most, and should be submitted as part of a QA report.
+For in-scope contracts, all constant variables should be assumed to be mainnet settings, unless otherwise indicated in the audit repo `README`.
+Errors regarding constant variables configured using testnet values will, however, be graded as QA (Low Risk) at most, and should be submitted as part of a [QA report](#qa-reports-low-governance).

-Editing a report
+## Editing a report

 To edit a submission to an open audit:

-1. Sign into your https://code4rena.com user account.
+1. Sign into your <https://code4rena.com> user account.

 2. Select the audit from the C4 Audits page.